 2004/09/24 14:07:01 IMGP0007.jpg M 1/60s ISO:800 55mm f/3.5 PENTAX *ist 2004/09/24 14:08:27 IMGP0011.jpg M 1/60s ISO:800 50mm f/3.5 PENTAX *ist 2005/03/03 20:07:07 CRW_0952.THM 1/60s ISO:800 28mm f/3.5 Canon EOS 2005/03/03 20:07:24 CRW_0953.JPG 1/40s ISO:800 28mm f/3.2 Canon EOS 2005/04/06 14:54:53 DSCN2502.JPG P 1/148s ISO:100 17.8mm f/5.4 NIKON E990 2005/04/06 14:55:04 DSCN2503.JPG P 1/127s ISO:100 16mm f/5.1 NIKON E990 2005/04/06 14:55:15 DSCN2504.JPG P 1/140s ISO:100 16mm f/5.1 NIKON E990 2005/04/06 14:57:16 DSCN2505.JPG P 1/145s ISO:100 16mm f/5.1 NIKON E990 2005/08/26 23:48:40 DSC_0022.JPG M 30s 50mm f/4 NIKON D70s 2005/08/27 00:28:40 DSC_0032.JPG M 30s 50mm f/4 NIKON D70s

-To create a logbook page, I open this file in Word and add other information about each picture as appropriate.
+To create a logbook page, I click "Save and Edit" add other information about each picture as appropriate.

 EXIFLOG also provides summary information for AVI video files, including the number of frames, frame rate, format, bit depth, and codec.
 Since AVI files do not encode the date and time, the file creation date and time are used.

-Note: Considerably more EXIF information, including even the sensor temperature of many Canon cameras, can be read with Phil Harvey's ExifTool, which I heartily recommend.
+Note: Considerably more EXIF information can be read with Phil Harvey's ExifTool, which I heartily recommend.